ralphbean/slides/slides.v3.md

 - Give users the power to change their build processes in any way they like.

-What if you could **give users the freedom to experiment** but clearly message what is necessary in order to release an artifact. **Block releases that don't meet the requirements**.
+What if you could **give users the freedom to experiment** but clearly message what is necessary in order to release an artifact.

-.footnote[
-This is the basis for equilibrium.
-TODO - but, "equilibrium"?
-]
+**Block releases that don't meet the requirements**.

 ]